rust-lang/rust/text/0000-profile-dependencies.md

 Currently, the [Cargo guide has a section on this](http://doc.crates.io/manifest.html#the-profile-sections).

-We amend this to add that you can define custom profiles with the `profile.foo` key syntax.
-These can be invoked via `cargo build --profile foo`.
-The `dev`/`doc`/`bench`/etc profiles remain special.
-Each custom profile, aside from the "special" ones, gets a folder in `target/`, named after the profile. "dev" and "debug" are considered to be aliases

-Profile keys can be "overridden":
+We amend this to add that you can override dependency configurations via `profile.foo.overrides`:

 ```toml
 [profile.dev]